looooongChen/PNS-Cyst/README.md

 ## Trained Models

+### Requirements

+- python=3.x
+- tensorflow=2.x
+- opencv=4.x
+- scikit-image=0.19

 To load the trained model, the python package [*instSeg*](https://github.com/looooongChen/instSeg) developed by us is required.
-Please refer to the link for installation.
+The package instSeg is keeping updated, some compatibility issue may arise.
+We recommend to use the version included in this repository.

 After the installation, you can easily load the model fore prediction: